-1. Scope
+- 1. Scope

 - a.
+Quantitative

-Quantitative - Should cover all (or most) settings or institutions where most of the education takes place. - (2) It should impact most or all of the people. - b.
-Qualitative a.
-Is it a substantive and thoughtful project?
+- Should cover all (or most) settings or institutions where most of the education takes place.

+- (2) It should impact most or all of the people.

+- b.
+Qualitative

 It should be aimed at effecting profound and lasting change.